Key Florida Republicans Now Say Yes To Clean Needles For Drug Users

 "I just want to say, when I started my career in the Senate, I voted against the pilot project — and I was wrong," he said as he voted for the bill this time.
 "And the results speak for themselves.
 It's very good public policy."

-The state's new needle exchange law passed unanimously in the Florida Senate and 111 to 3 in the Florida House.
+The state's new needle exchange law passed unanimously in the Florida Senate and 111 to 3 in the Florida House, and goes into effect July 1.

 Arrow gets a future